 Response

-We agree with this comment and changed the title of the manuscript and adjust the language accordingly.
-The study used a pre-experimental design of after-only.
+We agree with this comment and have changed the title of the article and adjusted the language accordingly.
+The study used a “post-study” pre-experimental design.
 We did not have the ability to predict the pandemic and thus were unable to examine the group’s “before” values.
-However, we present this study as an innovative approach to the understanding of attitudes while examining the effect of the “feeling”/ affective component; an important factor in the study of attitudes that was not examined before in regard to punitive and rehabilitative attitudes.
-This is why we initially used the term “experimental” since the COVID Pandemic presented us with a natural “intervention”.
-Suggested new title: Assessing Attitudes towards Rehabilitation During the COVID-19 Pandemic: A Natural Comparative “Intervention”
+However, we present this study as an innovative approach to the understanding of attitudes while examining the effect of the affective /feeling component.
+This important factor was not previously examined with regard to attitudes towards punishment and rehabilitation.
+This is why we initially used the term “experimental” since the COVID pandemic presented us with a natural “intervention.”
+The provisional new title is: Assessing Attitudes towards Rehabilitation During the COVID-19 Pandemic: A Natural Comparative “Intervention”

 Comment 3